Skip to main content

 • Fear – of asking hard questions and disrupting the status quo.

-That's why the FHL created Open Ice – an innovative program to capture and apply data about ice use to create equitable access for ALL.
+• That’s why we started Open Ice – an innovative program designed to generate data, insights, and solutions that create ice access for all

-Two-thirds of the rinks we surveyed don’t have any kind of online booking system.
-If you don’t know the person managing the ice, you’re out of luck.
+• Two-thirds of rinks surveyed don’t have any kind of online booking system.

 How Open Ice works.